tkivela/hyperapptemplate/README.md

 Running formats and lints code (Prettier & Standard) and then runs unit tests (Jest) and end to end tests (Cypress).
 If there are any errors in the end to end tests the script will leave a screenshot of the browser window which reproduces the error to `cypress/screenshot` folder.
 Screenshot folder is automatically deleted with each test run.
 If you want to create a video of the e2e testing run automatically to `cypress/videos` folder, just change `videoRecording=false` to `videoRecording=true` from package.json.

-In Linux environments test will end with `error Command failed with signal "SIGTERM"` even though all tests passed.
-This is a known error which is caused by terminating the webserver process after tests.

 If you want to test steps in the Cypress UI first start the dev server (yarn start) and then run
 ```